Certificate of Sponsorship (COS)

 • Assign specific roles and responsibilities to trained staff

-• Implement review and approval stages to catch errors
+• Review and approval stages to catch errors

 Training and Development

-• Ensure SMS users receive proper training on system functions
+• SMS users receive trained on system functions

-• Stay updated on immigration rule changes and updates
+• Stay up to date immigration rule changes and updates

 • Consider professional development courses on sponsor compliance